Fast, effortless and 100% online.

 But, MTD now requires all VAT-registered businesses to store their VAT accounting records digitally.
 This means that businesses will no longer be able to submit VAT returns using HMRC’s online service.
 Instead, they’ll have to use a certain type of MTD software.

 HMRC plan on introducing MTD for Income Tax in 2026, and will soon be confirming a date for MTD for Corporation Tax (although this is believed to be introduced no earlier than April 2026).

 The main aim is to make UK Tax completely paperless, but HMRC is switching to MTD because:

 Unfortunately, if you’re a VAT-registered business, you’ve already missed it!

 As of April 2022, MTD for VAT now applies to you, even if you’re only voluntarily registered for VAT.

 If you’re self-employed, then don’t worry, you still have time to prepare for the switch.
-Self Assessment taxpayers have until April 2024 for the MTD deadline for Income Tax.
+Self Assessment taxpayers have until April 2026 for those earning over £50,000 and April 2027 for those earning between £30,000 and £50,000 for the MTD deadline for Income Tax.

 …the new fines for MTD for late submissions apply from 1 January 2023.
 They had been due to start on 1 April 2022, but due to an IT issue, HMRC has moved the date back by nine months.